chillblossom/Shopping-Behavior/README.md

 ## Analytical Questions

-What are 6 analytical questions you can ask about this dataset?

 How does the average Purchase Amount vary across different Age groups, and which demographic represents the highest overall transaction value?